mobilecoinfoundation/mcips/text/0004-recoverable-transaction-history.md

 We are not aware of privacy coins that have standardized the use of memos for transaction history in this manner.

+The author would like to thank Koe for their work on a draft version of this proposal, and for many contributions that helped shape the proposal.

+The author would like to thank Kyle Fleming for many contributions that helped shape the proposal.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions